ITSLeeds/TDS/coursework-template.md

 has no references to appropriate literature or justification, does not discuss the limitations of the results or how they inform conclusions, or the report does not have a reasonable structure.

-## Report structure

-The report should have a logical structure with key headings such as:

-- Introduction
-- Input data and data cleaning
-- Exploratory data analysis
-- Discussion (e.g. strengths and weaknesses)
-- Conclusion (e.g. how the results could be used and next steps)
-- References

 An example report structure is shown below.